drsalonsogil/montecarbo/README.md

 # montecarbo
 MonteCarbo is a software to construct simple 5-, 6- and 7-membered ring multifunctionalized monosaccharides and nucleobases and to dock them into target glyco- and RNA/DNA- active enzymes.
 The core code is a bash script and it executes simple orders to generate the Z-matrix of the neutral molecule of interest.
-After that, a Fortran90 code based on a pseudo-random number generator (MonteCarlo method) is executed to asign dihedral angles to the different rotamers present in the structure (5-, 6-, 7-membered ring conformers and OH, NH2, CH2OH and so on).
+After that, a Fortran90 code based on a pseudo-random number generator (MonteCarlo method) is executed to assign dihedral angles to the different rotamers present in the structure (5-, 6-, 7-membered ring conformers and OH, NH2, CH2OH and so on).
 In order to transform the Z-matrix into a PDB or XYZ file, the program requires the installation of an external code (Babel, for example, default).
-The program also have a GIC implementation of the Cremer and Pople puckering coordinates for 5-, 6- and 7-membered ring ready to use in Gaussian16.
+The program also has a GIC implementation of the Cremer and Pople puckering coordinates for 5-, 6- and 7-membered ring ready to use in Gaussian16.
 Once the structures are generated and optimized using the preferred Quantum Mechanics software for the user, a second code is ready to execute AutoDock Vina in order to dock the different conformers of the molecule of interest in the active site of a wide family of enzymes.
 (More information in README file, any further doubt, do not hesitate to contact me: dr.s.alonso-gil@gmx.com )

 First of all, untar the file MonteCarbo.tar.gz